olivialrp/olivialrp/README.md

  Hi.
 I’m Olivia, a software developer from Brazil.
-My major knowledge is on Python, C++, Java and SQL.
+My major knowledge is on Python, C++, Java and Javascript.

  Everything about technology has my focused interest.
 Anything about software development, and, more specifically, back-end development.